-PART VII.
+PART VI.
 HABITUAL IMPAIRED DRIVING.

-Section 7.
+Section 6.
 G.S.
 20-138.5(b) reads as rewritten:

-- "(b) A person convicted of violating this section shall be punished as a Class G felon. felon and shall be sentenced to a minimum active term of not less than 12 months of imprisonment, which shall not be suspended and if paroled, the person shall be enrolled in the Department of Correction's Drug and Alcohol Rehabilitation Training (DART) or similar substance abuse program as a condition of parole.
-Sentences imposed under this subsection shall run consecutively with and shall commence at the expiration of any sentence being served." - 42 PART VIII.
-EFFECTIVE DATES.

-1 Section 8.
-This act becomes effective December 1, 1997, and applies to 2 offenses committed on or after that date.
-Sentencing for an offense committed before the 3 effective date of this act is governed by the laws in effect at the time of the commission 1 of the offense.
+- A person convicted of violating this section shall be punished as a Class G felon. felon and shall be sentenced to a minimum active term of not less than 12 months of imprisonment, which shall not be suspended.
+Sentences imposed under this subsection shall run consecutively with and shall commence at the expiration of any sentence being served." - PART VII.
+EFFECTIVE DATES. - Section 7.
+This act becomes effective December 1, 1997, and applies to offenses committed on or after that date.
+Sentencing for an offense committed before the effective date of this act is governed by the laws in effect at the time of the commission of the offense.